-Let's get down to brass tacks, in order to run a sub-4-hour marathon, you're going to have to put together 26.2 consecutive miles run at 9:09 min/mile pace.
+Let's get down to brass tacks.
+In order to run a sub-4-hour marathon, you're going to have to put together 26.2 consecutive miles run at 9:09 min/mile pace.
 That's four sub-1-hour 10km runs and a bit more.
-We've done the sums for you in the case but you can use Polar Flow, Garmin Connect and Adidas miCoach to do this for you.
+We've done the sums for you in case, but you can use Polar Flow, Garmin Connect, Runtastic and Suunto Movescount to do this for you, too.

 Create a target race with a time goal in any of these web tools and it'll give you feedback on how fast you need to run.
 It's a good idea to choose from the outset whether you plan to run the actual race in kilometres or miles and stick to that in training.